What color do I start with?

 What about my advanced or struggling learner?

 I love that Charlotte Mason’s first principle is “children are born persons.”
 We are so blessed to have such unique blessings.
 As there is no “cookie cutter” child, there is no “one size fits all” answer to this question.
 I have had children on both sides of this perspective and I have taught hundreds of other children in various educational settings.
 All that to say, a consultation might be best to address your specific concerns.
-My background is not in special education, so I can’t give you an formal advice, but I can share some tricks and tips that have worked for my family.

 What if my child has already read one of the books scheduled?